digital-fabric/extralite/README.md

 ### Structured Transforms

-To transform rows into entities, you can use the Extralite::Transform class, which lets you express data as one or more nested entities.
-This is particularly useful when doing JOIN queries.
+To transform rows into an object graph containing entities, you can use the `Extralite::Transform` class, which lets you express data as an object graph.
+This is particularly useful when doing `JOIN` queries.
 For example, a query may express a many-to-many relationship between posts and tags:

 ```sql
 select